xuankimtran/docs-1/pages/katalon-studio/docs/object-spy-preferences.md

 description:
 ---

-You can access the **Object Spy Preferences** at **Window > Katalon Studio Preferences > Katalon > Object Spy**.
+You can access the **Object Spy Preferences** at **Katalon Studio > Preferences > Katalon > Object Spy**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/object-spy-preferences/object-spy.png" width="70%" alt="Object spy preferences">

-### Pin Object Spy Window while spying
+### Pin Object Spy Window

-You can check/uncheck this option to pin Object Spy Window on top while spying for more convenience.
+You can check the **Pin Object Spy Window while spying** option to make the **Object Spy** window always stay on top while spying.

 ### Hotkeys Settings

-Katalon Studio supports customizable hotkeys for Object Spy function so that users can choose the preferred combination or avoid conflict with UAT hotkeys.
+Katalon Studio supports customizable hotkeys for the Object Spy function.
+You can choose the preferred combination to capture objects or avoid conflict with your UAT hotkeys.
+The default hotkey for capturing objects is <button>⌥</button> + <button>`</button>.

-> This ability to change hotkeys for Object Spy only affects the Chrome browser.
+> This ability to change hotkeys for Object Spy only affects the Chrome and Firefox browser.
 Other browsers will be considered for future releases.

 **See also**: